-For each named executive, annual incentive payouts are determined partially or fully based on the achievement of rigorous corporate objective to a maximum of 100% of target, with no additional funding opportunity in excess of 100%.
+For each named executive, annual incentive payouts are determined partially or fully based on the achievement of rigorous corporate goals.

 The Committee's establishment of challenging MIP performance thresholds requires our named executives to achieve significant Adjusted EBITDA and Net Promoter Scores in order to receive any payout under the MIP.